The North Head Walking Track and Lookout Manly

-Initially a traditional healing place for indigenous people, after settlement, the site became a quarantine station to house immigrants who had arrived by ship.
+Initially a traditional healing place for indigenous people, the site became a quarantine station to house immigrants who had arrived by ship after settlement.
 It also hosted a military fort built to protect the new city from possible invasion.
 The land here holds many stories, and thankfully they have been preserved for us to discover.

 Learn more about the history of North Head

 Make sure you call into the Visitor’s Centre, where volunteers can point out the highlights and give you a map of the various walking tracks.
 We met Keith, who had lots of tips for making sure we saw as much as possible in the time we had here.
 He gave us an excellent introduction to the area and was a font of information.

 As you follow the walking tracks, you will come across a paved pathway, Australia’s Memorial Walk, which links five monuments built to commemorate the significant conflict periods in Australia’s history.

 Take in all the fantastic harbour views

 There are also three fantastic lookouts providing different aspects of Sydney Harbour.
 This one at the Third Quarantine Cemetery offers views across to South Head and its lighthouses.

 Walk, run or ride

-There are over 10km of well-signposted trails and tracks here.
+There is over 10km of well-signposted trails and tracks here.
 If you want to practice off-road cycling or trail running, I can’t think of a better spot.

 Stroll the well-marked walking trails.

-It’s also perfect for slow, gentle walks that are suitable for most levels of fitness.
+It’s also perfect for slow, gentle walks that are suitable for most fitness levels.

 Spot some Australian wildlife

-Blue Tongue lizards, rainbow lorikeets and kookaburras are almost always around, bandicoots, echidnas and possums are also occasionally spotted at dawn and dusk.
+Blue Tongue lizards, rainbow lorikeets and kookaburras are almost always around; bandicoots, echidnas, and possums are occasionally spotted at dawn and dusk.